34 Best Apps to learn the Korean Language in 2026

 If you have thought about learning Korean out loud through an app, Memrise would have been one of the top names you hear.

-Users will find the UI to be incredibly intuitive.
+The UI is incredibly intuitive.
 Besides, science-based learning tools and essential functions are available to all users.

 Grammar lessons aren’t available, but there are hundreds of courses and thousands of words, phrases, and audio and video clips.
 As a result, you can explore all the aspects of the language in depth.

 Pricing: Most of the features are free.
-Upgrade to Pro if you want extra benefits, like removing ads, video libraries by natives, and access to all.
+Upgrade to Pro if you want additional benefits, such as removing ads, native video libraries, and full access.
 You can subscribe for $8.49/month, $29.99/annually, or $119.99 lifetime.
-Is it really worth the money?
+Is it worth the money?
 Since free is enough, I don’t think so.

 You can check my complete review of Memrise.